Winner of the Care Employer Award!

 And he is probably one of the few people who can say they have broken Jamie Oliver's kitchen worktop.
 And then had to make him a new one.

 "When I was a police woman in Rhodesia...."

 Everybody knows Gill.
 Our clients, our staff, everybody who visits or rings our office gets to meet or at least speak to Gill, our ever so calm and gentle receptionist.
 But not everybody knows what an extraordinary life she has lived.
 So extraordinary, it is almost hard to wrap your head around.

 Our carers are the cornerstone of who we are, and it is imperative to us that they reflect and ‘live’ our core values.
-We recruit our staff based on their attitudes and whether they share our beliefs.
-In addition to being warm, caring and empathetic, we attract people who have an optimistic outlook, always focus on solutions, and who have the energy to just ‘make it happen’.
+We recruit our staff based on their approach and attitude, and we look for people who have an optimistic outlook, focus on solutions and who have the energy to ‘make things happen’.

-We want our staff to take initiative, and to have a natural ability to gauge what other people need.
-They know when to step up and initiate doing something fun like getting fresh air or some exercise, and they know when to sit down for a chat or when to simply be around and blend quietly into the background.
-Our carers, in other words, have ‘people skills’.
+We want our staff to take initiative and to have a natural ability to gauge what other people need.
+A good carer intuitively knows when to sit down for a chat, when to initiate getting some fresh air, or when to simply be around and blend quietly into the background.